Omnicell Lawsuit Illinois: A Shocking Lawsuit Concerning BIPA

 Conclusion

 Parties harmed by BIPA violations may pursue a private right of action under the legislation.
-A statutory damages section is also included, which specifies that the winning party may obtain $1,000 for each negligent BIPA violation and $5,000 for each negligent BIPA violation (or real damages).
+A statutory damages section is also included, which specifies that the winning party may obtain $1,000 for each negligent BIPA violation and $5,000 for each willful violation (or actual damages).

 FAQs